freeCodeCamp/freeCodeCamp/docs/index.md

 ### Where are the Guide articles (guide.freecodecamp.org)?

-We will not have the general guide articles anymore.

-We intend to publish these as tutorials that are curated by the editorial team.
-These would then be published by them on the Developer News.

-The challenge hints and articles will still be available on the forum which we have already migrated.
+We have permanently sunset the general guide articles, in favour of high quality tutorials on freeCodeCamp news.
+The challenge hints and articles are available on the freeCodeCamp forum which we have already migrated to, in our curriclum help button links.

 ### Can I translate freeCodeCamp's curriculum?